GEO & AI Search

 Building a Multi-Platform GEO Strategy

 Given these different citation mechanisms, how do you optimize for all platforms simultaneously?
+The answer is to start with universal principles that work everywhere, then layer platform-specific optimizations.

 Universal Principles (All Platforms)

-• Authority signals—Author credentials, citations, institutional backing
+- → Authority signals—Author credentials, citations, institutional backing.
+Every platform favors credible sources.

 Platform-Specific Optimizations

-Platform Priority Focus Key Optimization
+| Platform | Priority Focus | Key Optimization |

-ChatGPT Bing visibility, authority Optimize for Bing, build domain authority
+| ChatGPT | Bing visibility, authority | Optimize for Bing, build domain authority, submit to Bing Webmaster Tools |

-Perplexity Direct answers, data Answer-first format, original statistics
+| Perplexity | Direct answers, data | Answer-first format, original statistics with sources, structured data |

-Claude Long-term authority Build enduring reputation, monitor updates
+| Claude | Long-term authority | Build enduring reputation, strong E-E-A-T signals, monitor updates |

-Google AI Overviews Traditional SEO + structure E-E-A-T, schema markup, top 10 rankings
+| Google AI Overviews | Traditional SEO + structure | E-E-A-T optimization, schema markup, top 10 rankings |

 Which AI platform should I prioritize for GEO?